RAU

 Short description

-The goal is to prepare and carry out pollution load simulations with the hydrological pollution load model STORM-SEWSYS.
-The model takes into account the accumulation of the emissions and the influence of rain events on the erosion for the calculation of particles entering into the sewer system.
-STORM-SEWSYS will be extended and adapted for use as part of the project.
-In addition to freight generation on the basis of DTV (Daily Traffic), approaches for freight generation at load points and road sections with different section characteristics, which are simulated during tire tests, are being developed.
+The goal was to prepare and carry out pollution load simulations with the hydrological pollution load model STORM-SEWSYS.
+The model took into account the accumulation of the emissions and the influence of rain events on the erosion for the calculation of particles entering into the sewer system.
+STORM-SEWSYS were extended and adapted for use as part of the project.
+In addition to freight generation on the basis of DTV (Daily Traffic), approaches for freight generation at load points and road sections with different section characteristics, which are simulated during tire tests, have been developed.
 The load values correlate with the tire abrasion at the respective load points.
 This is integrated into SEWSYS via a load factor to be developed and parameterised for practical use.
-The further developed model will be tested using a sample area.
-The findings from BSR‘s street cleaning services are also going to be incorporated here.
-For the transfer to the investigated catchment areas, the hydrological pollution load models utilise an adapted model.
+The further developed model was tested by using a sample area.
+The findings from BSR‘s street cleaning services were also going to be incorporated here.
+For the transfer to the investigated catchment areas, the hydrological pollution load models utilised an adapted model.

 WP 5.2 Potential estimation of de-/central rainwater treatment plants